 The monetary figure was estimated by Chuck Rubin, a former agent, who Paula Span described as “a kind of musical bounty hunter.”
 She also wrote that he established his Artists Rights Enforcement Corp. in 1981 to hound, bully, or sue record companies that he thought were depriving artists of their earnings, while taking a substantial cut for his efforts.

-Artists Rights helped secure a financial settlement for Richard Berry, composer of "Louie, Louie" (just before the song was used in a wine cooler ad), and he represented several of the artists featured on the "Dirty Dancing" album.
+Artists Rights helped secure a financial settlement for Richard Berry, composer of "Louie, Louie" just before the song was used in a wine cooler ad.
+He also represented several of the artists featured on the "Dirty Dancing" album.
 Rubin's 200 or so clients constituted an honor roll of early rock and roll.